alychinque/ChinquePortfolioWebsite/README.md

 - Primary: #01FB01 **'Vibrant Green'** I chose this colors as a primary color because one of the most positive aspects of green is its reference to inspiration, growth, freshness, safety and hope.
 - Secondary: #343A40 **'Dark Grey'** This color was chosen because it contrasts with the background image and it matches with the primary color.
 - Tertiary: #E9ECEF **'Light Grey'** This is a standard color for Jumbotron and almost all sections have this color as a background.
+- Progress bar: #FFC107 **'Gold'** I chose this kind of yellow in the progress bar where I show the percentage of my skills in each area.